hull/hull-node/README.md

 })
 ```

-When the HTTP response is built the `FlowControl` is sent as a `flow_control` param:
+When the HTTP response is built it has the following structure

 ```js
 // response body: